k2view-academy/K2View-Academy/articles/34_JMX_statistics/K2view_VM_Bare-Metal_Monitoring_Stack_for_Fabric.md

 # Appendix D: Environment Variables

 * MONITORING — Controls whether the monitoring stack is initialized.
-Set to \'default\' or \'true\' to enable.
-Set to \'NONE\' to suppress.
+Set to 'default' or 'true' to enable.
+Set to 'NONE' to suppress.
 If unset, monitoring is not started.

 * LOKI_HOST — The hostname or IP address of the Loki server.
 Promtail only starts if this variable is set.